ippontech/blog-usa/posts/power-your-data-pipeline-with-matillion-variables.md

 ### Set up a Variable in Matillion
 There are two types of variables in Matillion - Job and Grid variables.
 A Job variable can hold a single value, whereas a Grid variable can be thought of as an array holding multiple values.
 For our example, we’ll be using a Job variable.

-Within our orchestration job, right-click and select 'Manage Job Variables:'
+Within our orchestration job, right-click and select 'Manage Job Variables'.

 ![model_2](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/08/matillion_variables_2.png)